Learning

 English and Literacy

-There are arguments that children that learn to write later have a better ‘writing style’ as they haven’t picked up the sloppy ‘bad habits’ that children who have been writing for a long time do, but on the other hand, learning later can lead to frustration and a reluctant writer.
+There are arguments that children who learn to write later have a better ‘writing style’ as they haven’t picked up the sloppy ‘bad habits’ that children who have been writing for a long time do, but on the other hand, learning later can lead to frustration and a reluctant writer.
 There really is no right and wrong.
 It is entirely child/parent/family dependent.
-Different children even within the same family can get very different outcomes.
+Different children even within the same family can have very different outcomes.

 There are loads of wonderful on-line programmes and websites for helping you to teach your child to read, and many different reading schemes.
 The Cambridge libraries stock quite a few different schemes and you can often buy a whole reading scheme at a greatly reduced cost through The Book People, who often sell to parents through schools: www.thereadingpeople.co.uk.
 Sometimes books are sold through local home ed groups second hand, and charity shops are always a real winner.